Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/terrain-generation.md

 Due to real-time gameplay restrictions and the amount of terrain a player is required to load, chunk generation/loading/marching needs to be highly optimized.

-As this is one of the most performance-critical portions of this system, we use Unity's Job system to multi-thread the execution of this code.
-Originally, we had experimented with compute shader pipelines, which is faster in normal circumstances.
+As this is one of the most performance-critical portions of our game, we use Unity's Job system to multi-thread the execution of this code.
+Originally, we had experimented with compute shader pipelines, which are faster in normal circumstances.
 However, after performance testing, Unity's Burst Compiler in conjunction with the job system has outpaced these compute pipelines due to the overhead of large data buffer I/O with the GPU.
 The overhead of I/O was larger than the time for operations to be performed on that buffer, ultimately resulting in CPU-based computation being faster.

+#### Optimization

 **Major sources of optimization:**